Spanning Structures in Walker--Breaker Games: The connectivity game

-\begin{proof}[Proof of Theorem \ref{tConn}] First, we present a winning strategy for Walker and then prove that during the game she can follow it.
-By $U \subseteq V (K_n)$ we denote the set of vertices, not yet visited by Walker, which is dynamically maintained throughout the game.
-At the beginning of the game, we have $U := V (K_n)$. \paragraph{Walker's strategy.} In the first round Walker visits three vertices.
-She identifies two vertices $v_0$ and $v_1$ with the largest degrees in Breaker's graph.
-Let $d_B(v_0) \geq d_B(v_1)$.
-She starts her move in vertex $v_0$ and then, if $v_0v_1 \in E(B)$, she finds a vertex $u \in U$ such that the edges $v_0u$ and $uv_1$ are free, and claims them.
-Otherwise, if $v_0v_1 \notin E(B)$, she claims $v_0v_1$ and then from $v_1$ moves to some $u' \in U$ such that $d_B(u') = \mathrm{max}\{d_B(u) : u \in U\}$ (ties broken arbitrarily) and $v_1u'$ is free. \\ In every round $r\geq 2$ Walker visits at least one vertex from $U$.
-After Breaker's move, Walker identifies a vertex $a \in U$ such that $d_B(a) =\mathrm{max}\{d_B(u) : u \in U\}$ (ties broken arbitrarily).
-Then Walker checks if there is some vertex $y\in U$ such that edges $wy$ and $ya$ are free, where $w$ is Walker's current position, and she claims these two edges $wy$ and $ya$.
-If no such vertex $y\in U$ exists, then Walker finds an arbitrary vertex $y' \in V(K_n)$, which could be already visited by Walker, such that edges $wy'$ and $y'a$ are free.
-She claims these two edges. \\ \\ Assuming Walker can follow this strategy, she plays at most $n-2$ rounds. \\ \\ In the remainder of this proof, we will show that Walker can follow the proposed strategy. \\ First, we are going to consider the maximum degree of unvisited vertices in Breaker's graph $B$.
-We can analyse Walker's strategy through an auxiliary Box game, where she takes the role of BoxBreaker.
+In the remainder of this proof, we will show that Walker can follow the proposed strategy.

+First, we are going to consider the maximum degree of unvisited vertices in Breaker's graph $B$.
+We can analyse Walker's strategy through an auxiliary Box game, where she takes the role of BoxBreaker, and plays as a second player.
 In the Box game each box represents all free edges adjacent to some vertex $u\in U$.
 At the beginning of the game, the number of boxes is $n$ and the number of elements in each box is $n-1$.
 Boxes are not disjoint since for any $u\in U$, vertices from $N(u)$ can also belong to $U$.
 So, each edge of the original game belongs to two of these boxes.
 BoxBreaker can pretend that the boxes are disjoint and that BoxMaker claims $2b$ elements in every move.
 So, we look at the Box game $Box(n, n(n-1), 2b, 1)$.
 We estimate the size of the largest box that BoxMaker could fill within at most $n-2$ rounds.
-This gives us the maximum degree of vertices from $U$ in Breaker's graph $B$. \\ The size of the largest box is
+This gives us the maximum degree of vertices from $U$ in Breaker's graph $B$.